idancz/ClueGame/README.md

 7. The game begins:
    - The board controls the characters, the rooms and the game flow for all players.
-   - At each turn, a check that not everyone has lost yet is made (incorrect accusation leads to a loss). the player's position is checked and then the player is given the option to choose a move according to his position.
+   - At each turn, a check that not everyone has lost yet is made (incorrect accusation leads to a loss).
+   - Also the player's position is checked and then the player is given the option to choose a move according to his position.
    - The player's options are:
      - Roll the dice
      - Accuse